 Ever since we got the Nexus Repository Manager certified for use in OpenShift I get a lot of questions about what that means and how to use it.
 To that end I wanted to share how I have been dipping my own toes into this water to better understand how to answer these questions myself.

 The first thing to understand about OpenShift is that, in a nutshell, it's enterprise Kubernetes.
 So I was excited when I learned about Minishift!
 Minishift is an open source application forked from minikube and provides is a VM that acts as a single node cluster for OpenShift development.
-I hit a bumps along the way to getting minishift running so I thought I'd write a blog that might spare others some of the lessons I learned the hard way.
+I hit a few bumps along the way to getting minishift running so I thought I'd write a blog that might spare others some of the lessons I learned the hard way.

 First, the easiest way to install minishift is from a package manager!
-I originally followed the instructions and only after having dig deeper into the documentation trying to make things did I even come across this info.
+I originally followed the instructions and only after having dug deeper into the documentation trying to make things work did I even come across this info.
 I'm on a Mac and I use Homebrew so I'll show that but if you're on a Linux box it should translate well enough.

 brew cask install minishift

-That wasn't so hard, why could't the instruction just tell that up front?
+That wasn't so hard, why could't the instruction just say that up front?
 Ok, so maybe some of that was my impetuousness, had I followed the right links this much is pretty clear.
 All excited I fired up minishift to try the quickstart page to prove things were working.
 But there is an expectation that the command line tool installed, doh!
 Back to Homebrew.

 brew install openshift-cli